Skip to main content

 Inspect

-Return the description, connection URL, and per-client install snippets for a named tool or server.
+Return the description and install snippets for a named tool or server.
 For tools: the description and the server it belongs to.
-For servers: connection URL and install snippets for every supported client (or one specific client when the client parameter is specified).
+For servers: local (stdio, via npx) install snippets for every published server, plus remote (HTTP) connection snippets when a hosted endpoint exists — for every supported client, or one client via the client parameter.
 Call cyanheads_search first to find valid names.

 ParametersJSON Schema